Inside the big, messy business of empathy

 Ventura started the session with a vocabulary lesson.
 “I’ll begin by asking a fairly obvious question that we often ask ourselves: Why empathy?” he said, as attendees dug through their bags for a pen to take notes.
 Empathy, he continued, is a chronically misunderstood term, particularly in the business world.
 “People think empathy is about being nice, being compassionate, being sympathetic—it’s none of those things,” he said.
 At Sub Rosa, he explained, empathy has a broader meaning that extends well beyond its dictionary definition of “the ability to understand and share the feelings of another.”

 “We say empathy is self-aware perspective-taking to gain richer, deeper understanding,” he said.
 And all the niceties he mentioned before?
 Those are simply the side effects of being a more empathetic person.
-For companies like Sub Rosa that position themselves as design-centric problem solvers, developing a deeper understanding of their clients—or of their clients’ clients—has very real economic benefits.
+For companies like Sub Rosa that position themselves as design-centric problem-solvers, developing a deeper understanding of their clients—or of their clients’ clients—has very real economic benefits.
 It can lead to more impactful campaigns and more memorable brand activations.
 It can produce more useful products and solve overlooked needs.

 According to an organization called The Empathy Business, empathy is a quantifiable metric.
 In 2015 and 2016, the UK company released an Empathy Index, which ranked the top 100 companies based on an analysis of corporate culture, ethics, leadership performance, social media presence, and brand perception.
 Businesses can be good or bad at empathy, but the company argues that those who build an empathetic culture can see real economic benefits (Facebook ranked first in 2016, so take from the index what you will).
-“The top 10 companies in the Global Empathy Index 2015 increased in value more than twice as much as the bottom 10, and generated 50% more earnings,” Belinda Parmar, founder of The Empathy Business wrote in the Harvard Business Review in 2016.
+“The top 10 companies in the Global Empathy Index 2015 increased in value more than twice as much as the bottom 10, and generated 50% more earnings,” Belinda Parmar, founder of The Empathy Business, wrote in the Harvard Business Review in 2016.
 Another online report from the human resources startup Businesssolver found that in 2019, 91% of CEOs surveyed said they believe a company’s financial performance is tied to empathy in the workplace, adding that empathy can motivate employees and improve productivity.

 The idea that soft skills can net hard numbers was boardroom catnip for many of the attendees, who were sent to the workshop on behalf of big companies like Microsoft, Kelloggs, and L’Oréal.
-Unlike other corporate self-improvement initiatives that have the scent of snakeoil, empathy has a hard-to-hate charm.
+Unlike other corporate self-improvement initiatives that have the scent of snake oil, empathy has a hard-to-hate charm.
 What monster doesn’t believe having more empathy in business is a good thing?

-But getting to the point where teams operate in truly empathetic ways takes work, Ventura reminded the crowd.
-Empathy is like a muscle, and if you don’t exercise it, it will atrophy into self-involved mush.
+But getting to the point where teams operate in truly empathetic ways takes work, Ventura reminded the crowd: empathy is like a muscle, and if you don’t exercise it, it will atrophy into self-involved mush.
 The workshop—and the Applied Empathy methodology in general—is a first step toward recognizing your own biases and ultimately making better products and solutions for your clients.
 “When you get into the shoes of someone else, you’re able to really see something from their eyes and use that to inform the decision-making and the problem-solving you’re doing,” Ventura continued.
 “Does that make sense?
 Cool.”

 Turn on the news.
 Scroll through Twitter.
 Click on a stream of seemingly endless news stories with headlines like “How to Use Empathy to Get You What You Want” and “Discover Your Biggest Business Advantage—Empathy.”
 In 2019, the drumbeat of “more empathy” is hard to escape.
-The term has become a cure-all salve for a time of deep divisiveness.
+The term has become a cureall salve for a time of deep divisiveness.
 If we’re to believe the news, it’s the stitching that can unite opposite sides of the political aisle.
 It’s the key to making technology less toxic and addictive.
 It’s the secret ingredient to ensuring your design is truly “human-centered.”
 It’s also a hot commodity.

 The empathy economy is booming, and understandably so.
 Empathy is, in theory, the perfect antidote to the anger, tension, and world-weariness that so many people currently feel.
 The logical thinking goes: If everyone put themselves in another person’s shoes, they’d be able to see things differently.
 It’s a sentiment that, inevitably, people have learned how to profit from—perhaps nowhere more than in the design world where the concept of “user-centered design” has become the default methodology.

 But the rise of the empathy economy isn’t a bulletproof path to hugs and happiness.
 With empathy’s rapid ascent into the communal medicine cabinet, there are new questions to consider, like: What happens when empathy becomes a marketable skill?
 Will its meaning become diluted as its worth ascends?
-And is empathy something you can learn—let alone buy?
+And is empathy something you can learn, let alone buy?

-Apparently it is.
+Apparently, it is.
 A few weeks after the Sub Rosa workshop, I found myself on the phone with Whitney Hess, an executive coach in New York City who offers coaching for individuals and businesses who are feeling stuck, adrift, unhappy, or some combination of the three.
 I found Hess by Googling “empathy coach,” but she’s just one of a whole page of results advertising motivational language and corporate problem-solving advice.
 In the current climate, empathy is reliably a marketable—and thus SEO-able—term.

 For the better part of a decade, Hess has owned her eponymous consultancy, which boasts the tagline “Improving the human experience one say at a time.”
-Hess’ website tells me that she is a Myers-Briggs ENFJ (The Protagonist, The Teacher, The Giver) and that her conflict style is Accommodating (“you win, I lose”).
+Hess’s website tells me that she is a Myers-Briggs ENFJ (The Protagonist, The Teacher, The Giver) and that her conflict style is Accommodating (“you win, I lose”).
 Her services, which include things like “management coaching,” “facilitation and mediation,” and “narrative shifts,” make me feel like she’ll be able to guide me to a higher moral truth and help me make more money while I’m at it.

 Hess told me her coaching sessions are designed to peel back the layers of hardness and rationality that prevent people from confronting the emotional roadblocks and blind spots that can make it harder to truly connect with people.
 Most clients pay Hess for a package of sessions, but there’s also a pay-what-you-wish form on her website where people can decide on their own fee.
 The average payment for an hour-long session is $169.